JamesWoolfenden/terraform-aws-codecommit/README.md

 ## Details

-Creates a role called developer to which the policy is attached.
+Creates a group called developer to which the policy is attached.
-To use the repo you need to the role to your users.
+To use the repo you need to the your users to the group.

 ## Inputs